-Theme Engagement Activities Response/Outcome PRIORITIES People generally welcomed all the priorities in the plan but wanted more assurances that the programmes of work would be 'joined up', and not working in silos.
-It was felt that it would be a good idea to identify extra-ordinary priorities requiring extra-ordinary effort, as it is unlikely that we can focus on all the priorities at once.
-The 'how' was important to people, i.e. how would the priorities be implemented.
-STP Board Refresh Event 13 th Sept 2019 The JUCD Programme Leads meetings will continue to understand mutual priorities to support joint working The JUCD Board is assessing all priorities to understand the priority order and those key challenges which need to be addressed as a system.
+Theme Engagement Activities Response/Outcome STP Board Refresh Event 13 th Sept 2019 The JUCD Programme Leads meetings will continue to understand mutual priorities to support joint working The JUCD Board is assessing all priorities to understand the priority order and those key challenges which need to be addressed as a system.
 Each priority will have its own implementation plan and where these represent service change these will be delivered in collaboration with local people.
-People welcomed the opportunity to comment on the plans, but wanted more ongoing communication and the opportunity to get involved, so they could influence decision making.
+COMMUNICATION AND ENGAGEMENT People welcomed the opportunity to comment on the plans, but wanted more ongoing communication and the opportunity to get involved, so they could influence decision making.
 It was felt that more engagement was needed to change mind-sets, behaviours, and promote self-care.
 People want to be engaged in a timely manner about potential cuts, and changes to services.
 They want to be informed about the benefits to them of the changes.
 Where they have been asked about their experience or opinion, they would like to have feedback.
 STP Board Refresh Event 13th Sept 2019 Healthwatch Long Term Plan Report July 2019 The engagement in the plan refresh is only the start of the engagement on JUCD business and the JUCD Board is committed to continuous engagement where the feedback loop is closed with those who give their views.
-The communications and engagement team in JUCD have developed a comprehensing communications and engagement offer which is available to all programme leads.
-The includes Joined Up Care Derbyshire's Citizens Panel, which currently has in access of 1,500 members.
+The communications and engagement team in JUCD have developed a comprehensiv communications and engagement offer which is available to all programme leads.
+Thi includes Joined Up Care Derbyshire's Citizens Panel, which currently has in access of 1,500 members.
 JUCD has developed the Citizens' Panel to ensure that we can listen to and learn from our local residents, ensuring the design and delivery of services takes into account 'what matters to people'.
 We will continue to grow the membership of this panel, promoting the opportunities to get involved to a diverse range of people.
 Also included in the offer is an interactive workshop which is currently travelling around the county being delivered to a diverse range of groups, with a specific focus on seldom heard groups, and a developing Patient Leadership programme.
-Engagement priorities include cultural discussions with Derbyshire people to understand behaviours, set out the service offer and ensure the model of care is eas understand and accessed by all.
-Each priority will have its own implementation plan and where these represent service change these will be delivered in collaboration with local people
+Engagement priorities include cultural discussions with Derbyshire people to understand behaviours, set out the service offer and ensure the model of care is easil understand and accessed by all.
+Each priority will have its own implementation plan and where these represent service change these will be delivered in collaboration with local people 301019 Derbyshire STP Refresh - 2019 to 2024 DRAFT V2 CURRENT.pdf Page 59 of